-Meet the new Chief!
+Meet the Chief!

-Introducing Wayne Gerard, Queensland’s new Chief Entrepreneur
+Julia Spicer, Queensland’s Chief Entrepreneur

 The role of Queensland’s Chief Entrepreneur makes a significant impact to the innovation and entrepreneurial ecosystem in Queensland.